 The image thatis the subjectof this essay is one of thirty-five miniatures that once illuminated the lost Rupertsberg manuscript (Wiesbaden, Hessisches Landesbibl., MS 1, ca. 1165-75), a deluxe copy of Scivias.

 Hildegard argues in the beginning of Physica that humans become what they eat.

 The architectural metaphor used throughout Hildegard’s Symphonia is not an isolated or independent occurrence; rather it is deeply rooted in her theology.

 Born in 1098, Hildegard was the tenth child to Hildebert von Bermersheim and his wife Mechtild.
 They were a very well‐to‐do family of the free nobility from the Bermersheim region of Germany.
 When she was eight years old, Hildegard’s parents dedicated her to the church as a tithe.
 Hildegard was placed in a Benedictine monastery in an enclosed room with an anchoress and tutor named Jutta von Sponheim.

-Pope Benedict XVI made it official last Thursday: An 11th century Benedictine nun named Hildegard Von Bingen—mystic, writer, musician, philosopher and naturalist—has been proclaimed a saint
+In 2012 Pope Benedict XVI made it official: An 11th century Benedictine nun named Hildegard Von Bingen—mystic, writer, musician, philosopher and naturalist—was proclaimed a saint.

 Why and how do ancient and medieval Christians look so different to the sky, future and world as the pagans did?